 Item Description Notes Family ID Specifies the unique ID of the family associated with the record that must be modified.
-The Family ID list contains all the baseline and custom entity families in APM for which you have update privileges.
+The Family ID list contains all the baseline and custom entity families in GE Digital APM for which you have update privileges.
 Entity Key(s) Specifies the entity key of the record that must be modified.
 The entity key that you specify must belong to the family selected in the Family ID list.
 Auto-map field values Specifies whether the field values for the records must be automatically updated from a collection.
 If the values that you want to specify for the record are part of a collection, you can use this option to specify the values for the fields of the record.
 If you use this option to specify the values for only some fields of the record, you must manually specify the values for the remaining fields.

-Item Description Notes Field values collection Specifies the collection that contains the values that you want to map to the records.
+Description Notes Specifies the collection that contains the values that you want to map to the records.
 This section is enabled only when you select Yes for the Auto-map field values option.
 Note: If you specify the result of a query, make sure you run the query in The records that are modified is determined as follows: unformatted mode.
 If the collection that you specify contains a column with the name ENTY_KEY, the records specified in the Entity Key(s) section that have matching Entity Keys are automatically modified.
 If the collection does not contain a column with the name ENTY_KEY, all records specified in the Entity Key(s) section are updated with values from the first row in the collection.
 Depending on the source of the collection, the fields of a record are automatically updated with the collection values in the following ways: For a collection that is created using a query, if the label of a column matches the Field ID of a field, the field in each record is updated with the corresponding value of the column.
 For example, if the Field ID of the Reading Taken Date field in the records is MI_READINGO_RDG_TAKEN_DT_D, the field in each record is updated with the corresponding value of the collection column whose label is MI_READINGO_RDG_TAKEN_DT_D.
-For a collection that is not created using a query, if the Column ID of a column matches the Field ID of a field, the field in each record is updated with the corresponding value of the column.
-For example, if the Field ID of the Reading Taken Date field in the records is MI_READINGO_RDG_TAKEN_DT_D, the field in each record is updated with the corresponding value of the collection column whose Column ID is MI_READINGO_RDG_TAKEN_DT_D.
 Note: If the Field ID of a field does not match the Column ID or label of any column in the collection, the value in the field is not modified.
+Specifies the collection that contains the values that you want to map to the records.
+Note: If you specify the result of a query, make sure you run the query in